 URL / DOMAIN NAME: I suggest Godaddy.com for registering your domain names.
 Don’t use their hosting though, it’s a bit slow and clunky.
 For the purposes of this article I will take screenshots of my Godaddy account screens, etc.

 HOSTING: There are TONS of hosting plans out there, with tons of different pricing models.
 Beware the uber cheap hosting of hosting attached to domain name services, it’s usually clunky and slow.
 I personally suggest DREAMHOST, mostly because it’s been what I’ve been using for years (since 2003) and my comics have survived traffic links from some of the big boys in comics like Penny Arcade, feuds with Scott Kurtz, and various other drama shitstorms of webcomics past.
 My sites also weathered incoming links from metafilter and slashdot, which can be site killers.
 It also has “one click” easy installs on things like WORDPRESS, FORUMS, and tons more.
 So, YAY for Dreamhost.
-The basic “unlimited” hosting plan will run you 8.95 a month, and you can save 50 bucks off a yearly buy if you use the code “DRAMA” when you sign up.
-Click here to check em out.
+The basic “unlimited” hosting plan will run you 7.95 a month, and they also offer a service strictly for WordPress hosting called DREAMPRESS, Click here to check em out.

 WORDPRESS: This is my preferred CMS (content management system) I was actually the first person to use WordPress as a comic archiving system back in 2003 on the old Yirmumah site and colleagues said I was crazy that “blog” software wasn’t a good choice.
 I saw the great potential for things like tagging, categories and plugins.
 Nowadays it’s the norm for webcomic installs with great plugins like COMICPRESS you’re pretty much all set!
 Many hosting services have WordPress installs built in, just check with your host features.
 For the purpose of this tutorial, I’ll be showing you how I set it up through Dreamhost, but it should be similar on other hosts as well.